tsusanto/gt/_posts/2025-10-01-pork-with-chinese-fuzzy-melon.md

 Yesterday someone organized a surprise noon birthday party for one of the members and we were invited.
 I grilled some lemongrass tri tip to bring to the party.

 Today is the first heavy rain of the fall season.
 I often feel wistful when summer ends.
-How can time fly by so fast.
+How did time fly by so fast.
 As we enter middle age, I want to treasure every moment we have left on earth.
 I want every day to be fun, joyful and create meaningful memories together with G.

-Our living room and my favorite corner in our big couch is my happy place.
+Our always clean and clutter free living room and my favorite corner in our big couch is my happy place.
+G recently did a deep cleaning of the couch and rug using a fabric cleaning machine which uses water .
+It was very satisfying to see the murky water tank after the cleaning.
 Today feels extra nice laying in that corner and hearing the rain outside.

 <figure>
   <a href="#"><img src="{{ '/images/surprise-birthday-party.jpg' | absolute_url }}" alt=""></a>